Special Lagrangian webbing: Introduction

 \subsection{Setting}

 Let $(X,\omega,J,\Omega)$ be a \emph{Calabi-Yau manifold}.
 Namely, $X$ is a K\"ahler manifold with symplectic form $\omega$ and complex structure $J$, and $\Omega$ is a non-vanishing holomorphic volume form on $X$.
 We denote by $g$ the K\"ahler metric and by $n$ the complex dimension.
+Such a manifold is sometimes called almost Calabi-Yau as $g$ need not be Ricci flat, but we omit the `almost' for brevity.